AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/features/page-versions.md

 Once you have created a version of your page, there are various methods of reinstating a prior version:

 * the **Revert to this Version** option from the [Timeline](/help/sites-cloud/authoring/getting-started/basic-handling.md#timeline) rail

-  Reinstate a prior version of a selected page
+  Reinstate a prior version of a selected page.

 * the **Restore** options from the top [actions toolbar](/help/sites-cloud/authoring/getting-started/basic-handling.md#actions-toolbar)

   * **Restore Version**

     Reinstate versions of specified pages within the currently selected folder; this can also include restoring pages that have been previously deleted.

   * **Restore Tree**

     Reinstate a version of an entire tree as at a specified date and time; this can include pages that have been previously deleted.

 >[!NOTE]